 Are you in a high risk group?

 If you have been identified as clinically extremely vulnerable you will have received a letter from the NHS or your GP telling you this.
-The clinically extremely vulnerable will get priority access to vaccination against COVID-19 before the general population.
-You will be contacted again by the NHS with more information about on when and how you will be invited to get the vaccine.

-If you require additional care and support
+If you need additional care and support

 You should also continue to seek support from the NHS for your existing health conditions.
 You can access a range of NHS services from home, including ordering repeat prescriptions or contacting your health professional through an online consultation.
 Find out more on the NHS website, or download the NHS App.
 If you have an urgent medical need, call NHS 111 or, for a medical emergency, dial 999.